Cat5TV/reit2csv/README.md

-# reit2csv - Canadian REIT Price Scrape + Cache
+# reit2csv - Canadian & US REIT Price Scrape + Cache

 ## Overview

-reit2csv is a Python script that fetches real-time stock prices for Canadian REITs using Yahoo Finance.
-It ensures data integrity by maintaining timestamps for unchanged values and only queries Yahoo Finance during market hours (9:30 AM - 4:00 PM EST).
+reit2csv is a Python script that fetches real-time stock prices for REITs in Canada and USA using Yahoo Finance.
+It ensures data integrity by maintaining timestamps for unchanged values and only queries Yahoo Finance during market hours.
 The collected data is stored in a CSV file, which can be used as a data source for spreadsheets or applications.

+The script includes rate-limiting measures to prevent exceeding Yahoo Finance's request limits.

 ## Copyright & Author